minprog/programmeren-2/problems/adventure-less/adventure.md

 		QUIT quits the game.
 		HELP prints instructions for the game.
 		LOOK lists the complete description of the room and its contents.

--   `QUIT` lets the player stop the game.
-Print `Thanks for playing!` and terminate the program cleanly.

-		> QUIT
-		Thanks for playing!

 -   `LOOK` prints a full description of the room the player is currently in, even if the room was visited earlier.